YugabyteDB-Samples/ysql-case-studies/ybmt-clstr-mgmt/README.md

 The top directory for each of the case studies has a script called _"0.sql"_ and a file called _"x.sql"_.

 The _"0.sql"_ script creates the artifacts that implement the case-study.
 (It hard-codes the name of the database that it will use.)
 Sometimes, all of these artifacts are have the same owner and live in the same schema.
-But, in general, the schema-objects are owned, jointly, by several roles where several of these own more than one schema to house its schema objects.
+But, in general, the schema-objects are owned, jointly, by several roles where several of these own more than one schema to house its schema-objects.
 In every case, the _0.sql_ script calls the _cr_role()_ procedure as required and creates the required schemas.
 It then conducts some tests.
 Sometimes, these use the PL/pgSQL's _assert_ feature—and so "test succeeded" results in silent completion.
 Otherwise, the scripts execute _select_ statements and the results are seen in the terminal window.

 For each case-study, the _"0.sql"_ script is idempotent: you can run it in a freshly created tenant database.
 And you can run it time and again thereafter.
 Apart from the inessential run-to-run differences described below, the result is always the same.